tsiger/widgetizer-docs/core-appSettings.md

   - Range: 1-50 versions
   - Applies to all projects globally

+#### Project Import

+- **Maximum Project Import Size (MB)**: Controls the maximum file size for project import ZIP files (default: 500MB)
+  - Range: 10-2000 MB
+  - Increase this if you need to import large projects with many media files
+  - Enforced on both client and server side for security

 ## Architecture Overview

 The App Settings system uses a **schema-driven architecture** that is completely isolated from theme settings, providing better maintainability and extensibility.